 OP_CHECKSIG

-4. The transaction MUST contain in the scriptPubKey within the txout at index 1 the following Script exactly:
+the txout at index 1 the following Script exactly:

 OP_RETURN OP_PUSHBYTES_49